We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 While sailing ships have very deep keels, often with a heavy weight on the end to keep it stable, cruise ships are generally rounded bottoms with usually no more than 30 feet of the vessel below the surface of the water.
 For instance, the Norwegian Bliss, has a 28.5' draught but with 20 decks, the portion above water is far greater than that below the waterline.

-Additionally, by design, many of the heaviest portions of the cruise ship will be found below the waterline such as the engines, fuel tanks, cargo, and of course the ballast tanks.
+Additionally, by design, many of the cruise ship's heaviest portions, such as the engines, fuel tanks, cargo, and ballast tanks, will be found below the waterline.

 This helps to ensure that even though the ship may appear to be top heavy due to the towering decks far above the water ... in fact the center of gravity is still far below.
 This allows the ship to maintain a level of stability that is both comfortable for the guests as well as safe for operation.